PKUGaoGroup/DSDPFlex/README.md

 A GPU with CUDA is required.
 NVCC is required for compilation, please install [Cuda Toolkit](https://developer.nvidia.com/cuda-toolkit) and make sure it is in the system path. (e.g. check using `nvcc --version`)

 > NOTE: Cuda version would need to be compatible with the GPU architecture and gcc/g++ version.
 An example version we used is `cuda_11.6` with `gcc_9.4.0`.
-If an older GPU (former to the GTX/RTX Turing) was used in your computer, you might need to modify the `-arch=sm_70` in Makefile to an compatible one.
+If an older GPU (former to the GTX/RTX Turing) was used on your computer, you might need to modify the `-arch=sm_70` in Makefile to a compatible one.

 Clone this repository.